StrongShiv8/strongshiv8.github.io/_posts/2023-06-14-Glassglow.md

 dear_penguins  pspy64
 abner@glasgowsmile:/tmp$
 abner@glasgowsmile:/tmp$ cat dear_penguins
 My dear penguins, we stand on a great threshold!
-It's okay to be scared; many of you won't be coming back.
-Thanks to Batman, the time has come to punish all of God's children!
+It is okay to be scared; many of you would not be coming back.
+Thanks to Batman, the time has come to punish all of God is children!
 First, second, third and fourth-born!
 Why be biased?!
 Male and female!
 Hell, the sexes are equal, with their erogenous zones BLOWN SKY-HIGH!!!
 FORWAAAAAAAAAAAAAARD MARCH!!!
 THE LIBERATION OF GOTHAM HAS BEGUN!!!!! scf4W7q4B4caTMRhSFYmktMsn87F35UkmKttM5Bz abner@glasgowsmile:/tmp$ abner@glasgowsmile:/tmp$ su penguin